yggdrasil-network/yggdrasil-go/README.md

 };
 ```

-This is enough to give unsupported devices on the LAN access to the yggdrasil network, with a few security and performance cautions outlined in the [doc](doc/README.md) file.
+This is enough to give unsupported devices on the LAN access to the yggdrasil network.
+See the [configuration](https://yggdrasil-network.github.io/configuration.html) page for more info.

 ## How does it work?

-I'd rather not try to explain in the readme, but it is described further in the [doc](doc/README.md) file or the very draft of a [whitepaper](doc/Whitepaper.md), so you can check there if you're interested.
+I'd rather not try to explain in the readme, but it is described further on the [about](https://yggdrasil-network.github.io/about.html) page, so you can check there if you're interested.
 Be warned that it's still not a very good explanation, but it at least gives a high-level overview and links to some relevant work by other people.

 ## Obligatory performance propaganda